shibinsp45/Netflix-Clone/README.md

-**Netflix Clone - Your Movie Destination**
+# 🌴 #Netflix Clone - Your Movie Destination

-I'm excited to share my Netflix clone with you! 🍿✨
+## I'm excited to share my Netflix clone with you! 🍿✨

- 🎥
+Check out the magic yourself: [Netflix Clone](https://shibinsp45.github.io/Netflix-Clone/)

 🚀 Welcome to my user-friendly Netflix clone, where movie magic comes to life through the power of HTML, CSS, and Tailwind enchantment.
 With a stunning movie catalog and user accounts, you can now enjoy your favorite films and shows hassle-free. 🪄